Aayan-Chaudhry/sales-management-system/README.md

 * Printed and unprinted status
 * Printing errors and retries

-Physical label printing uses a local **P-touch printer integration**.
-Printer-specific configuration and template files are excluded from the public repository.

 ## 💾 Database & Backups

 Application data is stored locally using SQLite.